13: ¿Tienes alguna mascota? - Have you got a pet?

 • they present their findings in graphs and diagrams labelled in Spanish

-We have not found any software where all the menus and program dialogues are in Spanish.
 With young beginners, this would probably involve exposing them to too much and too difficult vocabulary too soon.
 So we recommend using the same software that you use across the curriculum, and to discuss in English any problems that arise when you are using the program, (or the normal class language) as you would in other lessons.

 Contents